r-xue/pipeline/doc/DeveloperDocumentation.md

 CASA <4>: m = context.observing_run.get_ms(vis)
 ```

-and then use the domain object to get an Spectral Window object
+and then use the domain object to get a Spectral Window object

 ```python
 CASA <5>: spws=m.get_spectral_windows()